 This is how you begin to drive the most qualified traffic, generate serious prospects and ultimately build a reputation in this corner of the Chinese web, large firms with prestigious reputations also need to invest in this in China.

 Reputation in China is hard-earned, it’s never simply inherited by a strong global presence elsewhere.

 A Case Study Example of Foreign Law Firm in China

 Ronald Serry Australian Properties as Legal Experts in Real Estate Law & Contract assessment sought to grow their small firm aggressively in the Chinese market.

 - Legal Infrastructure for Chinese Buyers in Australia

-Ronald Serry is a successful case because it shows how you can take an expert new to market and build strong collaborations with major players such as Anjuke (a major Real Estate platform), drive 80+ leads per month and achieve major news publication.
+Ronald Serry is a successful case because it shows how a new expert can enter the market and build strong collaborations with major players such as Anjuke (a major Real Estate platform), drive 80+ leads per month and achieve major news publications.
 Far more exposure for example than a dominant player such as Century 21.

-I’ll reference this project to demonstrate core elements of the strategy.
+I’ll reference this project to demonstrate the core elements of the strategy.

 Core Strategies to Grow Your Law Firm in China